Who we are and what we do

 Our vision is safe, effective and kind nursing and midwifery that improves everyone’s health and wellbeing.

-As the professional regulator of almost 745,000 nursing and midwifery professionals, we have an important role to play in making this a reality.
+As the professional regulator of more than 758,000 nursing and midwifery professionals, we have an important role to play in making this a reality.

 Our core role is to regulate.
 First, we promote high education and professional standards for nurses and midwives across the UK, and nursing associates in England.
 Second, we maintain the register of professionals eligible to practise.
 Third, we investigate concerns about nurses, midwives and nursing associates – something that affects less than one percent of professionals each year.
 We believe in giving professionals the chance to address concerns, but we’ll always take action when needed.